Open-EO/openeo-geopyspark-driver/docs/workspaces.md

-# Configuring an OpenEO workspace
+# Configuring an OpenEO Workspace

 This describes the configuration of an OpenEO workspace, to be used with the `export_workspace` process.